alexrudy/astropyephem/README.rst

 This is a wrapper for the Ephem_ module, which uses Astropy_ objects.
 Although the Ephem_ module is quite powerful, its measurement objects are less well defined, and less well documented than Astropy_.

+This is an early development version.
+It requires an existing installation of Ephem_.

 .. _Ephem: http://rhodesmill.org/pyephem/
 .. _Astropy: http://www.astropy.org/
 .. _git: http://git-scm.com/